gitter-badger/kuzminki/README.md

 ORDER BY "created" DESC
 LIMIT 10
 ```
-If you need other conditions conditions in your cached query than match, you can add them as static conditions.
+You can use both static and dynamic conditions in a cached query.
 ```scala
 val newUsers = db
   .select(user)